 “What does their method of using data-mining fMRI activation peaks to the above mentioned sizeable literature on MFC sub-specialisation?
 I presume that their method does not allow for finer-grained sub-divisions than cyto-architecture, receptor density or tracer injection based studies?
 If they wanted for a function-based subdivision could they not have used a "functional localizer" approach as Amiez and Petrides (2014)?”

 It is true that our analyses are limited in spatial specificity by the limitations of fMRI itself and of our meta-analytic data.
 However, we do not see this as a principled reason to abandon such an approach in favor of other methods.
 As noted above, we think it is unlikely that there is a single correct parcellation common to different methods of analysis.
 Our expectation is that a coactivation-based parcellation would inevitably produce somewhat different results from parcellations based on cytoarchitectonics, receptor density, gene expression, etc., no matter how fine-grained the data in question were.
+Furthermore, the results we have generated here could be matched up with results from tracer injection-based studies, neurochemistry-based studies, cytoarchitectural studies, and other methods, to obtain a more complete picture of structural, functional, and neurochemical correspondences.
 As we have clarified above, we do not see the goal of this parcellation (or any other) as being to arrive at the single true parcellation of the MFC, because we do not think such a thing exists.
 Rather, our effort is designed to help understand how different sectors of the MFC contribute functionally to different aspects of cognition and behavior.

 What the large-scale meta-analyses conducted in the present work allow us to do is better understand the functional significance of the resulting clusters across a wide variety of psychological manipulations.
 While we think functional localizers are an excellent approach when researchers are focused on narrowly-defined aspects of cognition (e.g., face perception, motor responding, etc.), such localizers are necessarily constrained to only consider a small subset of possible psychological manipulations.
 For example, in the Amiez & Petrides (2014) study the reviewer cites, the authors exclusively used motor localizers (e.g., for the arm, hand, foot, etc.).
-We think that this is precisely the right approach if one’s goal is to understand how different cingulate regions contribute specifically to motor control; however, it does not provide insights into the large-scale fractionation of MFC in the context of domain-general cognition.
+We think that this is precisely the right approach if one’s goal is to understand how different cingulate regions contribute specifically to motor control; however, it does not provide insights into the large-scale organization of MFC in the context of domain-general cognition.
 Moreover, one unique benefit of using a database that spans a very broad range of functional tasks is that, unlike studies using functional localizers, we are able to tackle the ‘reverse inference’ problem by estimating the degree to which a region is preferentially recruited by a particular process.
 As we note in the introduction, this is particular problematic for areas with a high rate of activation across studies, like MCC / pre-SMA.
 Such regions are likely to activate in a wide range of localizer tasks, potentially leading researchers to conclude that they are selective for the particular localizers used, when in fact they show similar affinity for a wide range of other processes.
 We have attempted to make this point more clear in the introduction by unpacking this problem: